MagdaNastase/Database-Management-Application-Development/README.md

-# Dezvoltarea-unei-aplica-ii-pentru-gestionarea-bazelor-de-date
+I developed a database management project using MySQL, integrating two interfaces: Flask for a web application enabling CRUD operations (Create, Read, Update, Delete) on the database Tkinter for an intuitive desktop graphical interface
-Am realizat un proiect care implică o bază de date MySQL pentru gestionarea informațiilor, utilizând două interfețe: Flask pentru dezvoltarea unei aplicații web care permite operațiuni CRUD (Create, Read, Update, Delete) asupra bazei de date Tkinter pentru o interfață gracă desktop intuitivă
+Technologies used: Python, Flask, Tkinter, MySQL, SQL